openneuropet/ezbids_docker/README.md

 ### About

 This is the repository for a semi-supervised web-service for converting neuroimaging data files to [BIDS](https://bids.neuroimaging.io/).
-The web service is securely hosted at [brainlife.io/ezbids](https://brainlife.io/ezbids).
-For additional details on security feaures, please see [here](https://brainlife.io/docs/using_ezBIDS/#faq).
+This specific repository exists for users wishing to deploy this web service on premise.

 Unlike other BIDS converters, ezBIDS eliminates the need for coding and command line interfaces (CLI), doing the bulk of the work behind the scenes to save users time.
 Importantly, ezBIDS does not require an organizational structure for uploaded data.